 A desire to make things better, to combat the decline in wildlife and habitats.

 Have you faced any challenges in progressing your career so far?

-There are always challenges in progressing, often new roles are time-limited/grant funded, may not be near living location, salary issues, the willingness of the existing employer to review the current role so one doesn’t necessarily have to leave, confidence.
+There are always challenges in progressing: often, new roles are time-limited due to being grant funded and they might not be near your current location; salary issues can be a challenge, as well as the willingness of the existing employer to review the current role so one doesn’t necessarily have to leave; confidence-levels.

 What education/training did you have?

 Maybe too much!
-MSc.
-Qualified Agronomist and ongoing training/continuing professional development around biodiversity, habitats, larger landscape projects…e.g., wilding, water habitats, leadership training,
+MSc Qualified Agronomist and ongoing training/ CPD (continuing professional development) around biodiversity, habitats and larger landscape projects e.g., wilding, water habitats, leadership training,

 What advice would you give to someone coming into the profession?

 Don’t be afraid to apply for something.
-Often jobs ask for high qualifications but that’s often an aspiration and if you have an ‘I can do’ attitude training may well be offered …there is frequently a shortage of applicants.
+Often jobs ask for high qualifications but that’s often an aspiration and if you have an ‘can do’ attitude, training may well be offered to you — there is frequently a shortage of applicants.